mmillar-bolis/MDunmeris/documents/Old_Pilgrims_Oath.md

 &emsp;&emsp;I believe in the Ancestors,\
 &emsp;&emsp;&emsp;&emsp;the Host of Saints, the Temple,\
-&emsp;&emsp;And in duty to faith, family, masters,\
+&emsp;&emsp;And in duty to faith, family, masters\
 &emsp;&emsp;&emsp;&emsp;and all that is good.

 &emsp;&emsp;The ending of the words, <span style="color:red">ALMSIVI</span>.